Skip to main content

 1. RTS Movements

 Progressive inquiry stages from personal connection to public storytelling, with prompts that encourage analytical and rhetorical exploration, expansion, and synthesis.
+For the full pedagogical design of Movement 1, see Movement 1: Spark to Stakes.

-Emphasis: (structure, pacing, message) + (insights, evidence, significance)
+Emphasis: structure, pacing, message + insights, evidence, significance

 2. Audience and Medium Awareness